What is living donation?

 Are transplants from living donors always successful?

-Although transplantation is highly successful, and success rates continue to improve, problems may occur.
+Although transplantation is highly successful, and success rates continue to improve, there is still a small chance that problems may occur.
 Sometimes, the kidney is lost to rejection, surgical complications or the original disease that caused the recipient's kidney to fail.
 Talk to the transplant center staff about their success rates and the national success rates.